sodadata/docs/soda/glossary.md

 # Glossary
 <!--This glossary contains Soda-specific terms only.
 Do not define industry terminology such as "SQL" or "query".-->

-### alert
+#### agreement
-A setting that you configure in a Soda Cloud monitor by specifying key:value thresholds which, if exceeded, trigger a notification.
-See also: [notification](#notification).
+A collection of checks that serve as a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.

 ### alert configuration
 A configuration in a SodaCL check that you use to explicitly specify the conditions that warrant a warn result.
 See [Optional check configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations).